Ricardo Belmont

+Early life and education

+Ricardo Pablo Belmont Cassinelli was born on 29 August 1945 in Lima to businessman Augusto Belmont Bar and Cristina Cassinelli Inurritegui.
+His paternal grandfather, Alejandro Belmont Marquesado, was a successful pharmaceutical industrial and founder of the Abeefe Laboratory.

+He attended the Immaculate Heart school and Holy Mary Marianists school and earned a Bachelor of Business Administration for the University of Lima in 1967.
+During his youth he played the timpani in Combo 20, a rumba orchestra he formed with a group of friends.
+He later attempted to become a boxer, studying in the gymnasium of international star Mauro Mina.

 Career

 Ricardo Belmont is the son of Augusto Belmont Bar, who founded TV Bego Excelsior (Channel 11 in Peru) in 1967.
 TV Bego Excelsior also owned Excelsior FM radio (104.7 FM in Peru).
 The younger Belmont was an avid sportsman who enjoyed football and boxing, and was a patron of players in both sports.
 His sports passion would later influence him in his political speeches, using sporting terms such as "let's all kick into the same goal post", and, during his reelection bid, "Second half time is about to start, and it's works vs. words.
 Choose the tree (his electoral symbol) and we'll win the game."
 In his "serious" life, he dedicated himself to journalism, befriending several local and national politicians all the while aspiring to be his own man in the media business.
 In his spare time he also dedicated his life to worthy causes, the most prominent being the local Telethon (based on the American version by Jerry Lewis), dedicated to helping the disabled kids at the San Juan de Dios Clinic in Lima.

 In 1986 he took over Channel 11 and renamed it Red Bicolor de Comunicaciones (Bicolor Communications Network; the initials RBC allude to his personal name).
 Initially airing only from noon to midnight, Belmont mostly purchased American programming such as Bonanza, Get Smart, Bravestarr, and The Twilight Zone (the 1985 version).
 The few RBC-produced shows included "Desafio Familiar", which was a Peruvian version of Family Feud, "Habla el Pueblo", a Larry King-inspired talk show with Belmont himself as host, and "Mirando la Música", a music video program.
 In the late 1980s RBC started diversifying to break out of the niche market to compete with the Peruvian Big Two, America Television and Panamericana Television.
 RBC Radio 980 AM was mostly sports talk, while 91.9 FM was adult contemporary, in addition to Excelsior, which was mostly tropical and salsa.
+He is of English and Italian descent.